-/WHAT IS ASSESSED HERE: HOW AWARE YOU ARE ABOUT THE ANCHORS OF YOUR IDENTITY AND YOUR VALUES; HOW YOU FEEL AND ACT IN CONSEQUENCE.
+/WHAT IS ASSESSED HERE:

+HOW AWARE YOU ARE ABOUT THE

+ANCHORS OF YOUR IDENTITY AND

+YOUR VALUES; HOW YOU FEEL AND

+ACT IN CONSEQUENCE.

-This graph shows the two dimensions of affective and behavioral, meaning that you have an emotional connection with this aspect, and you also act upon it.
-We don't have enough data to report whether or how your knowledge and understanding is related to or might support this aspect.
+This graph shows the affective dimension, meaning that you connect emotionally with this aspect, without necessarily engaging into action.
+We don't have enough data to report on your understanding of this topic.